benolaleye/flexioncodereview/README.md

 Please follow the instructions below to run or install the application:

 - Clone the project using `git clone`.
 - On the root folder of the project run `yarn install` to add dependencies of the project.
 - Then run `yarn start` to start the project.
 - Or run `docker build -t unitconverter .` to build the docker image and `docker run -p 80:8000 unitconverter` to run the image on your local machine.

 ### Future Improvement

 - Build a mini package/library to handle the conversion.
 - Make the app run as a frontend app only.
 - Add data persistency feature to store students questions and responses.
 - Improve on the UI to make it more elegant and colorful.
--   Add unit tests to the frontend components.
+- A proper documentation of backend (Swagger Doc) and frontend (using Storybook).

 ### Live URL